ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

     });
 })();
 ```
 The first line is writing the object we declared out to a file, as a string.
 The next line is writing the path to that file to a file called `path.txt`
 This means that we don't have to guess during the video making process which files to use, and in which order.
 Then, the next five lines are just handling errors, and outputting when we are done.
-The final line is executing the function we declared. this kind of function is known as a `IIFE` which standes for an **I**mediatily **I**nvoked **F**unction **E**xpression.
+The final line is executing the function we declared. this kind of function is known as a `IIFE` which stands for an **I**mmediately **I**nvoked **F**unction **E**xpression.

 # Footnotes